isHarryh/Ark-Models/README-eng.md

 ## Introduction
 Current update progress:
-- The new operators and skins that published in the activity **Where Winds Will Never Blow** were added to the repository.
+- The new operators and skins that published in the [ *Reclamation Algorithm* **Fire within the Sand** ] were added to the repository.

 The repository collected some Spine models of the game Arknights (CN server), includes:
 1. Building Spine of operators with default skins